Internship Policies and Guidelines

 - Internships are letter-graded, not pass/fail.

-- Students should strive to complete the registration process before beginning work, to ensure they are covered by the University's liability insurance policy.
+- Students must complete the registration process before beginning work, to ensure they are covered by the University's liability insurance policy.

 - As academic courses, you will have some kind of homework/assignments that you must complete in order to receive a grade.
-Students should obtain a course syllabus from their department internship coordinator.
+Students should obtain a course syllabus from their faculty internship coordinator.

 - Students must complete an end-of-experience evaluation for the University in order to receive a grade.
-This is in addition to any evaluation or assignment given by your department internship coordinator.
+This is in addition to any evaluation or assignment given by your faculty internship coordinator.

 Experiences not approved for Internship Credit: